If you are looking for ‘print on demand for fashion brands’, you’re…

 If you intend to quit your job and live off drop shipping, get this: prepare to budget big.

-But if you want to make just 100 additional bucks a month, your budget can be much more modest, and different entrepreneurs have many ways and plans to achieve this.
+But if you want to make just $ 100 more per month, your budget can be much more modest, and many entrepreneurs have multiple ways to achieve this.

 Today, we’ll focus on the more modest budget.
-Put another way, we’ll discuss the bare minimum budget for getting started with drop shipping.
+Put another way, we’ll discuss the minimum budget required to get started with drop shipping.

-Here at Dropshippingit.com, we urge you to use this budget if you don’t want to break the bank while increasing sales.
+Here at Dropshippingit.com, we encourage you to use this budget to increase sales without breaking the bank.

 So, what makes up a bare-minimum dropshipping budget?
 Well, hang in there.
 We’re about to lift the lid on cost items blow by blow, as follows.